 Additional direct investments were the focus of the 10th meeting of the ITER Management Advisory Committee (MAC).

-At its 10th meeting held on 26-27 January 2011, the ITER Management Advisory Committee (MAC) looked at a detailed analysis of Additional Direct Investments (ADI) that had been performed by the ITER Organization and the seven Domestic Agencies in response to the request from the ITER Council at its seventh meeting in November (IC-7).
+At its 10th meeting held on 26-27 January 2011, the ITER Management Advisory Committee (MAC) looked at a detailed analysis of additional direct investments that had been performed by the ITER Organization and the seven Domestic Agencies in response to the request from the ITER Council at its seventh meeting in November (IC-7).

-These ADI are the items deemed essential for the operation of the ITER machine, but that are not presently part of the ITER Baseline.
+These additional investments are the items deemed essential for the operation of the ITER machine, but that are not presently part of the ITER Baseline.

-The Baseline that describes the project's scope, schedule and cost for the construction phase of the ITER project was approved by the extraordinary ITER Council in July last year.
+The Baseline that describes the scope, schedule and cost for the construction phase of the ITER Project was approved by the extraordinary ITER Council in July last year.